tnino/Tinyapp/README.md

 # Tinyapp

 # Description
-This project is designed for you to enter a long URL and obtaining ashort URl so is easier for you to share with your friends.
+This project is designed for you to enter a long URL and obtaining ashort URl so is easier for you to share with your friends in all social plataforms.

+In order to make this app work, you need to make sure that this packages are install before running:

 # Packages required:
 -Express